-Storage devices like hard disks, SSD drives, CD/DVD disks, SD cards and USB thumdrives can be plugged into a Linux computer.
-For many operations, we need to know the name of the storage device.
+Storage devices like hard disks, SSD drives, CD/DVD disks, SD cards and USB thumbdrives can be plugged into a Linux computer.
+For many operations, we need to know the device name of the storage device.
 For example,

 /dev/sda.
 Partitions created on this device to store data will have characters suffixed to this device name.
 For example,